10 Best Beaches in the Florida Keys

 Curry Hammock State Park has one of the few beaches in the Keys that is out on its own, with no development around.
 Located just a few miles past the southern end of the Seven Mile Bridge on Little Crawl Key, this 1,000-acre park has a pleasant beach area with picnic tables, restrooms, and showers nearby.

 The beach stretches for 1,200 feet along the Atlantic Ocean.
-Be sure to bring all your beach gear with you; no rentals are available.
+And given its remoteness, you'll want to bring all your beach gear with you as no rentals are available.
 A children's playground is located near the picnic area.

 Kiteboarders off Curry Hammock State Park